 Who We Are: Storytellers with a Passion for Science

 The Science, Health and Environmental Reporting Program (SHERP) at New York University is one of the world's oldest and most successful science journalism training programs.
-Aspiring science reporters, authors, editors, producers and videographers (or all of the above!) who complete the intensive sixteen-month program receive a Master of Arts degree in Journalism and an Advanced Certificate in Science, Health and Environmental Reporting.
-They join an extended family of graduates (377 at last count!) committed to covering scientific, medical and environmental issues with precision, nuance and passion.
+Aspiring science reporters, authors, editors, producers, videographers, coders and bloggers (and various permutations thereof) who complete the intensive 16-month program receive a Master of Arts degree in Journalism and an Advanced Certificate in Science, Health and Environmental Reporting.
+They join an extended family of graduates (377 at last count!) committed to covering scientific, medical and environmental topics with precision, nuance and passion.

-SHERP alumni have diverse backgrounds and beliefs and work in many types of print, broadcast and digital media in twenty-five countries.
+SHERP alumni have diverse backgrounds and beliefs and work in many types of digital, print and broadcast media in twenty-five countries.
 What unites them are two deeply held convictions: science is too important to leave only to scientists, and journalism is too important to leave only to the scientifically illiterate.

-SHERP's current students are the newest links in a chain that stretches back to the program's founding in 1982 by Bill Burrows, who retired in 2008 and was succeeded as SHERP director by Dan Fagin.
+SHERP's current students are the newest links in a chain that stretches back to the program's founding in 1982 by Bill Burrows, who retired in 2008 and was succeeded as SHERP director by Dan Fagin, a longtime science and environmental journalist who was awarded the 2014 Pulitzer Prize in General Nonfiction for his book, Toms River: A Story of Science and Salvation.

-Special note: We recently celebrated our 30th anniversary with a party and a discussion on science storytelling featuring best-selling authors Rebecca Skloot and Mary Roach as well as Radiolab founder Jad Abumrad.
+We celebrated our 30th anniversary in 2012 with a party and a discussion on science storytelling featuring best-selling authors Rebecca Skloot and Mary Roach as well as Radiolab founder Jad Abumrad.
 Watch the video!

 What We Do: A Customized Curriculum, a Hands-On Approach

 Humans are a storytelling species, and the scientific enterprise is the wellspring of many of our greatest contemporary narratives.
 But how many of us possess the skills to make these narratives our profession?
 SHERP's customized curriculum is tailored to develop world-class science storytellers at a time of unprecedented change, challenge and opportunity in journalism.
 Our faculty of nationally prominent science journalists offers rigorous instruction in research, reporting, writing and editing through coverage of cutting-edge science, from nanotechnology and epigenetics to global climate change and cosmology.
 Coursework is built around case studies and learning by doing, not academic theory or rote memorization.
 A key focus is reporting, writing and editing features and news for magazines and online sites, but students also dive into all forms of modern journalism, from books and long-form narratives to blogs, videos, audio podcasts, data visualization and social media.
-Entrepreneurial skills, including self-marketing, are emphasized throughout.
+Entrepreneurial skills, including self-marketing, are emphasized throughout the SHERP sequence and especially in a new class focusing on developing sound business models for digital science journalism projects.

-Visual journalism is woven into the curriculum from the first semester, when every SHERP student learns to shoot and edit video under the tutelage of a New York Times videographer who also provides advanced instruction during the second semester.
-Summer classes include an ethics seminar as well as a class on entrepreneurial science journalism.
+Visual journalism is woven into the curriculum from the first semester, when every SHERP student learns to shoot and edit video under the tutelage of an experienced videographer who also provides advanced instruction during the second semester.
 There is also a workshop on data mining, analysis and visualization taught by graphics editors at the Times.
 We teach audio podcasting, too.
 The curriculum reflects our philosophy that twenty-first century journalism education should be platform-agnostic: the content of the story should dictate its form, not vice versa.
 Whether they do most of their work in print or online, our graduates thrive in the fast-changing science journalism landscape because they are comfortable telling stories on mulltiple platforms, in multiple ways.

 The culture at SHERP is challenging but never cutthroat.
 We emphasize cooperative learning in an informal, intellectually rich environment.
 SHERP students work hard and love what they do.
 Thanks to the specialized curriculum and intimate atmosphere, "sherpies" form lifelong bonds during their sixteen months in the program, including seven marriages so far!